 Turns are simultaneous and last 3 seconds.
-Meaning players give their orders at the same time and only have 3 seconds to make up their minds.
+Meaning players give their orders at the same time and only have 3 seconds to make a decision.

 At the end of each turn, the orders are executed.
 This is non-interactive.
 If no order was given in time, the spaceship takes 1 Hit.

-Ships are vulnarable during Charge.
-If the Fire is given went the opponent orders to Charge, the charging ship takes 1 hit.
+Ships are vulnerable during Charge.
+If the Fire order is given while the opponent orders to Charge, the charging ship takes 1 Hit.

 A spaceship can take up to 3 hits.
 The first player to hit the other spaceship 3 times wins.